Locale: Athena Vintage: 2017

 Certs & Attributes: Salmon-Safe Certified; Dry-Farmed

 Johns Ranch knocked it out of the park with their 2016 Salmon-Safe Certified and dry-farmed malting barley.
-That LCS Genie 2-row became the sole malting barley lot for our 2016 Vintage malts, which are now available to PNW brewers, distillers, and bakers.
+That LCS Genie 2-row became the sole malting barley lot for our 2016 Vintage malts.
 Lucky for all of us, Bob Johns and Chris Williams are back at it for 2017.
-Same barley variety, different vintage.
+Same barley variety, adjacent field, different vintage.
 And since this variety is being grown in each of our distinct locales, it's a great setup for experimenting with place-based flavor.

 Right off the bat, we're looking at a much different vintage than in 2017.
 Winter '15/'16 was short-lived and ended in February, allowing us to get Athena's spring barley in the ground on March 19th.
 The '16/'17 winter, on the other hand, brought loads of persistent snow and early spring rains have been relentless.
 Seeding this year took place over a month later on April 21st.

-The late seeding this year pushes this crop's maturation much further out into the summer.
+The late seeding this year pushed this crop's maturation much further out into the summer.
 With dryland farming, there's no way to moderate the effects of hot and dry weather.
-This crop is fully exposed to the elements and we're honestly quite excited about that.
-Mimicking the dry-farmed wine tradition, we want to see how it all shakes out in terms of finished malt quality and flavor.
+This crop was fully exposed to the elements and that meant a significant dose of drought stress this season.
+And honestly, we're very excited about that dynamic.
+Mimicking the dry farmed wine tradition, we want to see how it shakes out in terms of finished malt quality and flavor.
+Signs are pointing in the right direction.

 April 21, 2017